aaronland/fingerprint/README.md

 ## Features

+### Paths

+#### Lines

+The default type (or "command") for paths is the [line command](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#line_commands) which is a series of `x,y` coordinates connected by straight lines.

+This can produce images with visible "steps" when drawing curves or other non-rectilinear paths, particularly small ones on small device screens.

+#### Curves

+It is also possible to draw paths using the [cubic curve command](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#b%C3%A9zier_curves) which consists of three pairs or `x,y` coordinates which are used to render a smooth Bezier curve.

+Under the hood this is taking the `x,y` coordinates collected by the default "line" drawing mode, [deriving a simplified path](https://mourner.github.io/simplify-js/) and using the result to derive the coordinates for a Bezier curve using a [JavaScript implementation](https://github.com/soswow/fit-curve) of Philip J. Schneider's "Algorithm for Automatically Fitting Digitized Curves".

+As of this writing there are no other optimizations or corrections made when deriving cubic curve paths and, as a result, the paths are often visibly "wobbly" and can change shape as they are drawn.
+In time this will be addressed.

 ### Import and Export

 Individual drawings can be exported as PNG, JPEG, SVG and JSON files on devices that support the [File API](https://developer.mozilla.org/en-US/docs/Web/API/File_API).
 Drawings, stored in the SVG format, can be re-imported in to the application (assuming support for the `File` API).